HYDROLOGY Hydrologic Storage

 Land cover conversion to row-crop agriculture and urban development is correlated with decreased storage and more runoff through storm sewers, ditch drainage, and tiling.
 This reduced storage and increased runoff is associated with the delivery of sediment to streams and increased concentrations of nitrogen, phosphorus, endocrine disruptors and chemical contaminants from agricultural and urban systems.

 The connectivity of land and water systems is affected by the loss of wetlands, riparian buffers and perennial cover.
-The pathways that moved energy, matter and organisms between these landscape features are disconnected, disrupted or shorted by constructed drainage features.
+The pathways that moved energy, matter and organisms between these landscape features are disconnected, disrupted or shortened by constructed drainage features.
 This alteration can also increase storage in dams and reservoirs and create water flow between basins not historically connected.

 Storage reduction and geomorphology may be related through changes in flow regimes.
 Decreased storage may lead to flashier streams, with higher peak flows that have higher erosivity and greater sediment transport capacity.
 Watercourses may become more incised with increased erosion driven by increased stream power.

 Decreases in storage are directly related to losses in wetlands and obligate wetland species.
 This directly affects diversity, reproductive success, and population levels of fish, bird, and other taxa.
 Altering watercourses removes the meanders that create the riffle, pool habitat configuration essential for healthy aquatic communities.

 Scientific support for the components of the index is strong, with a number of studies showing increasing degradation to water quality and adverse change in stream hydrographs as storage is reduced in watersheds of the region.